Access4Learning/specgen_input_common/98_Xslt/Readme.md

 # License
-> Copyright © Access 4 Learning ^TM^ Community.
+> Copyright ï¿½ Access 4 Learning ^TM^ Community.
 All Rights Reserved
 >
 > Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at
 >